 Our attorneys have decades of experience handling boating accident claims.
 We know how these cases differ and can help you understand the process.

-How Long Do You Have to File Your Boat Accident Lawsuit?
+How Long Do You Have to File Your Boat Accident Lawsuit in Florida?

 In comparison to other states, having four years to file a boat accident lawsuit seems like a generous amount of time.
 Florida Statutes §95.11 generally gives you four years from the date of your boating accident to file your lawsuit in civil court.